zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 difficult to predict.
 Many of the comments were quite long, non-english, and not all encoded in the same format.
 As for the ratings, class representation was not exactly even.
-The smallest range of values was 10 while the largest was closer to 726470, so class representation was quite skewed.
-Also, many ratings went many places behind the decimal point.
+The smallest range of values was 10 while the largest was closer to 726470, so class representations were initially skewed.
+Often ratings went many places behind the decimal point.
 To develop a model with such precision that could deal with such issues could likely only be done with a Neural Network.
 Many questions arrived as research began.
 Questions such as, Can this be done without a Neural Network?
 Which classifier should be the starting point?
-How to achieve an increased accuracy?
+How to achieve an increased performance?
 What hyperparameters are necessary?
-Can I implement an optimization idea to increase accuracy?
+Can I implement an optimization idea to increase performance?
 Fortunately, all of these questions were able to be answered.
 But the main questions were, Can a model be made to predict the data?
-Can this model’s accuracy be increased?
+Can this model’s performance be increased?
 The answer to both of these challenges was yes.
-A model could be made to predict the data and the accuracy could be increased by a layered SVM.
+A model could be made to predict the data and the performance could be increased by a layered SVM.

 ```python